agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/06-actors/defining-actors/lesson.md

 };
 ```

-The Actor has a state, which is defined by the variables declared inside the actor.
+An actor has a state, defined by the variables declared inside the actor.
 This state is
-always private, marking it with `public` keyword would result in a compilation error.
+always private, and attempting to mark it with the `public` keyword would trigger a compilation
+error.

-Messages are represented by the async functions.
-These messages can be send by end users or other
+Messages are represented by async functions.
+These messages can be sent by by either end users or
-actors.
+other actors.

 There is always only one instance of the actor in the system, making it a [singleton](TODO:link).

-Your program is being executed on the Internet Computer on several nodes.
+Your program is executed on the Internet Computer across multiple nodes.
 When sending messages to
-actors that change actor state, it takes some time for the nodes to reach consensus.
-You can opt-out
+actors that change the actor state, a certain amount of time is needed for the nodes to reach
-from this by adding the `query` keyword to the function declaration.
-In this case the function will
+consensus on what the latest state is.
+You can opt-out from this by adding the `query` keyword to
-return immediately with the last known state.
+the function declaration, which allows the function to return immediately with the last known state
+from an individual node.

 ## Exercise